luminous3/graphQL-auth/README.md

 # GraphQL auth

-Application using GraphQL and Passport
+Auth app using GraphQL and Passport